 - 6.15 Dividing pensions according to their capital value other than according to the CE may be appropriate in some circumstances.
-Where the parties, their advisers and/or the court take the view that such division by capital is or is likely to be appropriate, the parties and the court may be assisted by a PODE report. - 6.16 It is common, where a PODE report is commissioned, for an equalisation of income analysis to be undertaken as in paragraphs 6.13 to 6.14 above.
+Where the parties, their advisers and/or the court take the view that such division by capital is or is likely to be appropriate, the parties and the court may be assisted by a PODE report. - 6.16 It is common, where a PODE report is commissioned, for an equalisation of income analysis to be undertaken as in Paragraphs 6.13 to 6.14.
 This flushes out valuation issues and suggests a rationale for how the pension may be divided, if adopted by the court or the parties in negotiation.
 It is usually undertaken by reference to the cost of annuities, which is objectively discernible.
 However, in some cases the court or parties may ask for a division of an actuarially calculated capital value, instead of relying on the CE or the equalisation of income approach.
-A bespoke capital value, calculated by a PODE, is to some extent a subjective judgment, and different experts may reasonably arrive at different values.
+A bespoke capital value, calculated by a PODE, is to some extent a subjective judgment, and different experts may reasonably arrive at different values. - 6.17 PAG members were not able to reach a full consensus on the respective merits of capital and income valuation where the CE is not thought to be an appropriate value for the purposes of divorce.
+Most members take the view that save for the purposes of offsetting (as to which see Part 7) an income valuation provides all necessary information, while a capital valuation adds nothing meaningful to this and is less consistent between experts.
+A small but important minority however either prefer to see both calculations or would wish this to be a choice for the parties or, in contested cases, judicial determination.